fabiospampinato/overstated/README.md

 OVERSTATED.log (); // If you want to see all your stores' states at once
 ```

-- ℹ️ It's important to call `debug` before rendering the app and before manually instantiating any stores, in case you want to take that path.
+- ℹ️ It's important to call `debug` before rendering the app and before manually instantiating any stores.

+- ℹ️ Make sure to enabled `debug` only during development.

 #### `Hooks`

 `Hooks` provides a simple way to "hook" into Overstated's internal events.
-Each hook as the following interface:
+Each hook has the following interface:

 ```ts
 class Hook {